twischer/vim-config/README.md

 ==		2  filter N lines through "indent" TODO may be auto indention

 A		2  append text after the end of the line N times
-O		2  begin a new line above the cursor and insert text, repeat N times o		2  begin a new line underneath the cursor and insert text, repeat N times J		2  Join N lines; default is 2 gJ		2  join lines without inserting space x               Delete character under the cursor
+I           prepend text before the beginning of the line O		2  begin a new line above the cursor and insert text, repeat N times o		2  begin a new line underneath the cursor and insert text, repeat N times J		2  Join N lines; default is 2 gJ		2  join lines without inserting space x               Delete character under the cursor
-X               Delete character left of the cursor dd              Delete current line dw              Delete current word
+X               Delete character left of the cursor cw          Change word dd              Delete current line d0              Delete to the beginning of the line d$              Delete to the end of the line dw              Delete current word dG              Delete to the end of the file dFc             Delete to the next character c
+$dF/            Delete last part of a path
 D               Delete to the end of the line yy or Y 		to copy the line p 			to paste the copied or deleted text after the current line P 			to paste the copied or deleted text before the current line
+%           Jump to matching bracket (, {, [ or ])
+fc          Find next character c

 Replace mutliple characters in mutliple lines
     <CTRL-v>   select the area